ERGO-Code/HiGHS/docs/src/interfaces/python/model-py.md

 # [Modelling](@id model-py)

-HiGHS has a rudimentary modeling language that allows models to be built and run using `highspy`.
+HiGHS has a rudimentary modelling language that allows models to be built and run using `highspy`.

 Below is an example of building a mathematical LP.
 The functions used are documented in detail below
 ```